 - It’s unnecessary because copyright law already protects your book from the moment you write it.
 As the British Library points out, copyright is ‘an automatic right and does not need to be registered’.
 If someone were to infringe your copyright, it is possible to prove to whom the intellectual property belongs.

 - Furthermore, for the sake of clarity and to reassure worried authors, most freelance editors have a contract, or a set of terms and conditions, which includes a confidentiality clause, and if they don’t have one, you can ask for one.
 Mine, from the CIEP’s model terms and conditions, says ‘The nature and content of the work will be kept confidential and not made known to anyone other than the Client and its contractors without prior written permission.’
 That means it is already part of the terms on which a client works with me that I keep any substantial aspect of the book to myself.

 It’s shooting yourself in the foot

 - Asking for an NDA gives the editor or agent information about you as a client, and none of that information makes you seem all that attractive.
-Do you want the NDA because you’re clueless, paranoid, egotistical, or just high-maintenance?
-Will you be willing to be edited at all, or will you argue with every correction and suggestion and then threaten to sue the editor?
+Do you want the NDA because you’re clueless, paranoid, egotistical, or just high maintenance?
+Will you be willing to be edited at all?
+Maybe you will argue with every correction and suggestion and then threaten to sue the editor.
 These are not outlandish fantasies – every industry has bad clients in it, creative industries perhaps more than most, and we editors talk to each other and tell our war stories.

 The thing you’re worried about may not be infringement at all